Cardinal George Pell: A Timeline

 1973 He lives with Gerard Ridsdale who was later convicted for sexual abuse in the 1960s-1980s.
 Pell has maintained he never knew of the abuse, which was a focus of questioning by Australia’s royal commission in 2016.

-1977 Father Pell is part of a committee that sends Ridsdale to his next parish, Edenhope.
-His bishop, Ronald Mulkearns, knew about complaints against Ridsdale but Pell old the royal commission that the bishop deliberately withheld details from him and other consultors.
+1977 Father Pell is part of a committee that sends Ridsdale to his next parish of Edenhope.
+His bishop, Ronald Mulkearns, knew about complaints against Ridsdale but Pell told a 2016 royal commission that the bishop deliberately withheld details from him and other consultors.

 Melbourne Appointments